-440.11 SPONSORSHIP OF EVENTS HELD BY NON-SUNY CORTLAND ORGANIZATIONS
+440.11 SPONSORSHIP OF EVENTS HELD BY NON-COLLEGE ORGANIZATIONS

-Occasionally, non-SUNY Cortland organizations seek support from the university for activities and programs that occur either in the community or on the campus.
-In the spirit of partnership, the university may lend support or enter into a sponsorship agreement with such non-SUNY Cortland entities.
+Occasionally, non-College organizations seek support from the College for activities and programs that occur either in the community or on the campus.
+In the spirit of partnership, the College may lend support or enter into a sponsorship agreement with such non-college entities.

-This includes the use of university equipment off the campus or the use of university facilities at reduced or at no cost.
+This includes the use of College equipment off the campus or the use of College facilities at reduced or at no cost.

-University sponsorship of an activity that is primarily the responsibility of a non-SUNY Cortland entity normally requires a more substantial commitment of university resources and therefore must directly promote the mission of SUNY Cortland.
+College sponsorship of an activity that is primarily the responsibility of a non-College entity normally requires a more substantial commitment of College resources and therefore must directly promote the mission of SUNY Cortland.
 Program support, including the use of SUNY Cortland equipment, may be permitted without official sponsorship designation.
-Policies that govern the use of university equipment are found in Chapter 450 of the SUNY Cortland Handbook.
+Policies that govern the use of College equipment are found in Chapter 450 of the College Handbook.

-Sponsorship requests developed by faculty, staff or students must be reviewed by the appropriate vice president for official university approval.
-Sponsorship requests that do not involve SUNY Cortland faculty, staff, or students must be approved by the vice president for finance and management.
-Once a decision is reached in either of these sponsorship situations, a copy of the decision letter needs to be sent to the director of campus activities and Corey Union.
+Sponsorship requests developed by College faculty, staff, or students must be reviewed by the appropriate vice president for official College approval.
+Sponsorship requests that do not involve College faculty, staff, or students must be approved by the vice president for finance and management.
+Once a decision is reached in either of these sponsorship situations, a copy of the decision letter needs to be sent to the director of Corey Union and conferences.